 I’ve never talked to anyone.
 I feel like I should be able to solve my own problems.

 Everyone needs help now and then.
 It takes great strength to admit a need and to seek help.
 We need one another to assist us in seeing things from a different perspective and to assist us in being accountable for our change.
 You already have some strengths that you’ve used before, and for whatever reason, they aren’t working right now.
 Perhaps this problem feels overwhelming and is making it difficult to access your past strengths.
-In our work together, I’ll help you identify what those strengths are and how to implement them again in what is happening now.
+In our work together, we help you identify what those strengths are and how to implement them again in what is happening now.

 What’s the difference between talking to you or my best friend or family?